 Selected topics of current interest in analytical chemistry.
 New techniques and methodologies, especially in chemical instrumentation.
-Credit as arranged.
+See Schedule of Courses for specific titles.
+May be repeated for credit with different content.
+Prerequisite: CHEM 221.

 CHEM 231.
 Advanced Inorganic Chemistry.
 3 Credits.